How to get to Barranquilla

 Once we arrived at the viewpoint, we were able to take a break and enjoy the nice breeze.
 Years ago, you could see the separation between the river and the sea very well (and close).
 Now we could only see the “meeting point” of river and sea in the distance.

-Although the views were a touch disappointing, we thought it was a very enjoyable trip.
+Although the views were a bit disappointing, we thought it was a very enjoyable trip.
 We loved being in nature and experiencing Barranquilla off the beaten path.

 It was quite confronting to see the conditions in which the fishermen live and work.
 While their families live in the city, the fishermen spend their days in primitive shacks without electricity.
 The mototaxi driver told me that the mototaxis play an important role for the fishermen in Bocas de Ceniza.
 The mototaxis ensure that bags of ice and other supplies are brought to the fishermen.

-After the trip, we had a cold coke at the restaurant and man what a need we had after the sweaty walk!
+After the trip, we enjoyed a cold coke at the restaurant and man did we need that after the hike in the heat!

 Tip #1

-For the trip to Bocas de Ceniza, we recommend hiring a cab driver to wait for you.
-It can otherwise be difficult to get a cab back from Bocas de Ceniza.
-We had a cab driver that day who made several trips with us.
-We paid COP100,000/€25 for that.
+For the trip to Bocas de Ceniza, we recommend hiring a taxi and ask the driver to wait for you.
+It can otherwise be difficult to get a taxi back from Bocas de Ceniza to your hotel in Barranquilla.
+We had a driver who was arranged by the family we were taking the trip with.
+He made several trips with us that day and we paid COP100,000/$25 for that.

 Tip #2

 The train that normally travels the trail to Bocas de Ceniza is under maintenance.
-(September 2023) You can walk the trail along the railroad, or take a mototaxi to the end of the railroad.
+(July 2025) You can walk the trail along the railroad, or take a mototaxi to the end of the railroad.
 The trip by mototaxi costs COP25,000 per person.
-The mototaxis wait for you until you finish.
-Given the heat, we found it more than worth it to take the mototaxi.
+The driver waits for you until you finish.
+Given the heat, we found it worth the money to hire the mototaxi.

 Tip #3

 We felt very safe during the trip.
 The fishermen we met were all very friendly and so were the drivers of the mototaxi.
 We felt that the drivers also felt responsible for us.
-Added to that we made the trip with my travel companion’s (local) family.
+I have to add that we made the trip with my travel companion’s (local) family.
 We got there early on a Tuesday morning and otherwise saw no other tourists on the trail.
 If I were to make this trip alone or as a couple, I would prefer to go on weekends when it is busier.

 Tip #4